SkyTruth/cerulean-cloud/README.md

 If you want to run tests on the database migrations locally, you can do the following steps:
 1. Launch Docker on your machine
 2. Run 'docker-compose up --build' in the folder where the alembic.ini is
-3. Run 'DB_URL=postgresql://user:password@localhost:5432/db alembic upgrade head' (or downgrade base) in the folder where the alembic.ini is
+3. Run 'DB_URL=postgresql://user:password@localhost:5432/db alembic upgrade head' (or downgrade base) in the folder where the alembic.ini is (you may have to activate an environment and install dependencies, like tempdbenv)
 4. To connect with pgAdmin, add a new server with these properties:
  - Name: local
  - Host name: localhost